 This isn’t to say that Wesbank will be ripping you off, but you may find something better somewhere else even if it isn’t an auction vehicle.

-Not everyone can bid at auction
+Not just everyone can bid at Wesbank weekly auctions

-From here you will be registered through Wesbank and will be able to start searching through the catalogues on offer and attend the auctions where you have seen something that you like.
+From here you will be registered through Wesbank and will be able to start searching through the catalogues on offer.
+And attend the auctions where you have seen a vehicle that you like.

 To summarize the Wesbank weekly auctions are a good place in South Africa to find and buy repossessed vehicles.